jasonacollins/blog/content/post/2022-05-30-megastudy-scepticism.md

 But what does this mean for interpreting the megastudy results?
 It tells us that this basic concept works.
 Yes you can get people going to the gym more.
 But does the test help us differentiate these interventions?
 No.

 As a final note for myself, I'm interested in whether the Storey and Tibshirani test is robust with the small number of interventions in the megastudy.
-Storey and Tibshirani developed the test for genomic analysis, where you might be conducting millions of comparisons (a typical micro-array will have 5 million SNPs), so would have a distribution of millions of p-values.
+Storey and Tibshirani developed the test for genomic analysis, where you might be conducting millions of comparisons, so would have a distribution of millions of p-values.
 The distribution of p-values in the megastudy comes from far fewer observations.
 I'll come back to this another time.

 ## 8. Return on investment

 Another strong feature of this study is that (buried in the supplementary material) the authors examine the fiscal cost and benefits of these interventions.
 A common refrain for much applied behavioural science is that the effects are small but the costs are also small.
 Thus, the return on investment pays off.

 On face value, this argument holds for the megastudy.
-Drawing on a couple of other studies, the authors estimated the benefit of a gym visit to society due to reduced health care expenditures as being between $1.66 and $3.71 per visit.
+Drawing on a couple of other studies, the authors estimated the benefit of a gym visit to society due to reduced health care expenditures as being between \$1.66 and \$3.71 per visit.
 Given the size of these benefits and the low cost of many of the megastudy interventions, they argue that four of the top five interventions have a positive cost-benefit and would be worth scaling.

 The gap in this analysis is that it is better described as a *fiscal* analysis rather than a true cost-benefit analysis.
 It's ignoring many of the costs and benefits that a good public policy cost-benefit analysis would typically include.